Heartworm Medical Case: Rescued Senior Dog Receives Life-Saving Treatment

 Kitu’s Fund saves lives like Rusty’s

 Kitu’s Fund was established to cover high-cost, out of the ordinary, veterinary expenses.
 These can run from several hundred to many thousands of dollars.
 We’ve had many cases this year, and we never know when the next one will arrive.
 What we do know is that without Kitu’s Fund and our belief that every dog deserves the chance to live, many would die.
-If you agree that dogs like Rusty deserve that chance, please give to Kitu’s Fund 2024, and help us reach our $20,000 goal .
+Our special campaign has ended, but you can still give to Kitu’s Fund.